House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bora 100″ WTX Edge Clamps

-Bora 100″ WTX Edge Clamps are our premium choice straight edge clams.
+Bora 100″ WTX Edge Clamps are our premium choice for straight-edge clams.
 It’s available in 25, 36, and 50-inch lengths, and this model comes with a 50-inch length plus one 50-inch extension.
 It’s fully adjustable to any size and features tight locking handles but doesn’t require C-clamps.

-We like that this was one of the long straight edge clamps on our list but felt it needed a center clamp to remain straight.
+We liked that it was one of the long straight-edge clamps on our list but felt it needed a center clamp to remain straight.
 Ours would stray a degree or two in the center of the 100-inch length.

 Pros